QuTech-Delft/qtt/docs/measurements.rst

 Named gates
 -----------

-The :code:`virtual_IVVI` object can translate gate names into the proper channels of a DAC (or multiple DACs).
+The :code:`VirtualDAC` object can translate gate names into the proper channels of a DAC (or multiple DACs).
+This is convenient because gate names are easier to work with than a number.
+Also when a device is controlled with multiple DACs.

 .. autosummary::
-    qtt.instrument_drivers.gates.virtual_IVVI
+    qtt.instrument_drivers.gates.VirtualDAC

 Measurement control